Tag Archives: young adults

 (In fact as soon as those wet towels are picked up I am soooo posting about it.)

 Without question, I highly recommend reading the room whenever your kid walks in.
-It just may give you all the validation you’ll ever need in life.
+It just may give you all the parental validation you’ll ever need in life.

 # # # #

-Tina Drakakis blogs at Eyerollingmom and was featured in the 2014 Boston production of “Listen to Your Mother: Giving Motherhood a Microphone.”
-Her work has been featured in NPR’s “This I Believe” radio series yet she places “Most Popular 1984” on top of her list of achievements.
-(Next would be the home improvement reality TV show of 2003 but her kids won’t let her talk about that anymore).
-A witty mother of four, she takes on cyberspace as @Eyerollingmom on Twitter and Eyerollingmom on Facebook. and@Eyerollingmom on Instagram.
+Tina Drakakis blogs at Eyerollingmom and has been featured in Boston Globe & Huff Post She appeared in the Boston production of “Listen to Your Mother: Giving Motherhood a Microphone” presenting her popular essaThe Thinking Girl’s Thong and her work has been featured in NPR’s “This I Believe” radio series.
+That said, she still places “Most Popular 1984” on top of her list of achievements (next would be as the $100,000 winner on that home improvement reality TV show of 2003 but her kids won’t let her talk about that anymore).
+A witty mother of four, she takes on cyberspace as Eyerollingmom/Tina Drakakis on Facebook Instagram & Threads.
+Her fave collection of essays, A Momoir, can be found here (agent interest ALWAYS WELCOME!)

 A Momoir, Chapter 7: Hello, Happiness?
-Are you out there?
+Are You Out There?
 Hello?
 Hello…?

 A mother is only as happy as her unhappiest child.